netxms/netxms-doc/admin/event-processing.rst

 Introduction
 ============

 |product_name| is event based monitoring system.
-Events can come from different sources
+Events can come from different
-(polling processes (status, configuration, discovery, and data collection), :term:`SNMP` traps, from NXSL scripts and directly from external applications via client library).
-All events all are forwarded to |product_name| Event Queue.
+sources - polling processes (status, configuration, discovery), data collection, :term:`SNMP` traps, from NXSL scripts and directly from external applications via client library.
+All events are forwarded to |product_name| Event Queue.

-|product_name| Event Processor can process events from Event Queue in
+|product_name| Event Processor can process events from Event Queue in either
-either sequential or parallel mode.
-In sequential mode events are processed one-by-one which guarantees that events will be processed in the same sequence as they arrive onto |product_name| server.
+sequential or parallel mode.
+In sequential mode events are processed one-by-one which guarantees that events will be processed in the same sequence as they arrive into the queur.
 For installation where a lot of events could be generated in a short period of time this mode can be a bottleneck.

 Parallel processing mode allows to process events in several parallel threads, thus allowing to scale horizontally and to increase processing performance.
 Number of threads for parallel processing is set by :guilabel:`Events.Processor.PoolSize` server configuration parameter.

 Event Processing Rules can read/write persistent storage and custom attributes, create/terminate alarms, can run scripts that are checking other node statuses and care should be taken to ensure that no race condition would occur when performing parallel processing.

 Correct operation is ensured by properly setting :guilabel:`Events.Processor.QueueSelector` server configuration parameter.
 This parameter contains macros that are expanded when an event is created.
 Events that have same QueueSelector string will be processed sequentially by one and the same event processing thread, thus ensuring that there will be no race condition between these events.

 Event Processing Policy
 =======================